Marken Michel: Minnesota Vikings

-Calgary Stampeders
+Calgary Stampeders (first stint)

-Michel signed as a free agent with the Calgary Stampeders of the Canadian Football League on May 17, 2017.
+Michel signed as a free agent with the Calgary Stampeders of the Canadian Football League (CFL) on May 17, 2017.
 He was nominated as the CFL West Division Rookie of the Year in 2017 after 780 yards receiving and 3 touchdowns in just 13 games played.
 Michel played in 11 regular season games for the Stampeders, catching 31 passes for the 435 yards with 5 touchdowns.
-On October 12, 2018 Michel was placed on the six-game injured reserve with a broken scapula.
+On October 12, 2018, Michel was placed on the six-game injured reserve with a broken scapula.

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

 On January 10, 2019, Michel signed with the Philadelphia Eagles of the National Football League.
 He was waived during final roster cuts on August 30, 2019.
 He was re-signed to the practice squad on December 5, 2019.
 He signed a reserve/future contract with the Eagles on January 6, 2020.
 He was waived on April 30, 2020.

 Carolina Panthers

 On August 16, 2020, Michel signed with the Carolina Panthers.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on October 24, October 29, November 7, and December 12 for the team's weeks 7, 8, 9, and 14 games against the New Orleans Saints, Atlanta Falcons, Kansas City Chiefs, and Denver Broncos, and reverted to the practice squad after each game.
 He signed a reserve/future contract with the Panthers on January 4, 2021.
 He was waived on August 9, 2021.